PermutaTriangle/comb_spec_searcher/toufik/length3.md

 - 201.2 http://permpal.ru.is/perms/av/1342_1423_2314/ Interleaving on ATRAP (but fake)

 ## Callan, D., Mansour, T., & Shattuck, M. (2017).
 Wilf classification of triples of 4-letter patterns II.
 Discrete Mathematics & Theoretical Computer Science

+**10/18**
+3 more are point interleaving, so might be doable with forward equivalence and kernel method

 Table 1, page 2